For all information and updates on COVID-19 in New Zealand, please go to covid19.govt.nz

 Our responsible camping areas (freedom camping sites) will reopen during Level 2 with additional health and safety measures.

-- Participants in any events are limited to 10, for the first two weeks of Level 2.
+- Participants in any events are limited to 100.

 - Event holders must ensure physical distancing, contact tracing and hygiene requirements are met.